Year of entry 2024

 Power Electronics and Drives – 15 credits

 You'll have the opportunity to explore the applications of power electronics for machines and other conventional electrical systems.
-You will gain skills in analysing, designing, simulating and evaluating power converters for the control of various applications.
+You'll gain skills in analysing, designing, simulating and evaluating power converters for the control of various applications.

 Control Systems Design – 15 credits

 This module covers the analysis and design of control systems.
-Your knowledge and understanding of linear systems will be developed to enable you to analyse control systems using analytical techniques and computer tools.
-You’ll be introduced to the principles of digital control systems, and methods for their implementation.
+You'll develop knowledge and build an understanding of linear systems, enabling you to analytically investigate control systems and simulate them using computer tools.
+You’ll have the opportunity to design and evaluate PID and compensator-based controllers using several analytical techniques.
+You’ll also be introduced to the principles of digital control systems and methods for their implementation.

 Aerial Robotics – 15 credits